History of Valais: Industrialization and modernization

 Valais' entry into modernity was also marked by the damming of the Rhône, the first phase of which took place between 1863 and 1876.
 The decision had been taken in the wake of the terrible floods of 1860 and their consequences for the nascent rail traffic.
 A second correction took place between 1930 and 1960, and a third is scheduled for completion between 2008 and 2030.

 The 20th century also saw the development of hydroelectricity.
 The Grande-Dixence Dam was inaugurated in 1961, replacing an older structure dating from 1930.
 Numerous other dams were built at the same time.

-On April 12, 1970, Valais became the seventh Swiss canton to grant women the right to vote and stand for election at cantonal level, almost a year before women were granted this right at federal level.
+On 12 April 1970, Valais became the seventh Swiss canton to grant women the right to vote and stand for election at cantonal level, almost a year before women were granted this right at federal level.
 After several unsuccessful attempts, including that of Gabrielle Nanchen, elected in terms of votes cast but not elected because a better-placed candidate came from the same district, Esther Waeber Kalbermatten became the first woman to be elected to the cantonal government in 2009.

-On March 11, 2007, the canton's constitution was amended once again, transferring the power to grant citizenship from the commune bourgeoisiale to the commune municipale.
+On 11 March 2007, the canton's constitution was amended once again, transferring the power to grant citizenship from the commune bourgeoisiale to the commune municipale.

 In 2016, a committee launched a campaign to collect signatures for a cantonal popular initiative aimed at completely revising the canton's constitution.
-Submitted on July 27, the initiative was put to a popular vote on March 4, 2018.
+Submitted on 27 July, the initiative was put to a popular vote on 4 March 2018.
 Citizens were asked to vote on the total revision of the Constitution, and whether this should be carried out by the Grand Council or a Constituent Assembly, elected specifically for this purpose.
 Despite opposition from the PDC, both the initiative and the Constituent Assembly were approved by the people, triggering elections for the end of the year.
-The new Constituent Assembly was sworn in on December 17, 2018.
+The new Constituent Assembly was sworn in on 17 December 2018.

+On 1 January 2026, a catastrophic fire at the Le Constellation bar in Crans-Montana became one of the deadliest disasters in modern Swiss history.